ftdebugger/di.js/Readme.md

 ```

 Webpack tell, where modules are placed and resolver create map with name => path.
 As module name it will be use filename without
 extension.
-This means, if you file has name `./states/SidebarState.js` you can get it with `di('SidebarState')`.
+This means, if your file has name `./states/SidebarState.js` you can get it with `di('SidebarState')`.
 Unique names required!

 Dependency definition
 ---------------------